tillitis/tillitis-key1/hw/application_fpga/fw/README.md

   2. After reset: `measured_id` will survive the reset and will then be used in the actual CDI computation after the reset.

+The domain byte is constructed from the following information:

+- App digest or `measured_id` was used to calculate CDI.
+- USS was used, or not used, to calculate the CDI.

 In an ideal world, software would never be able to read UDS at all and we would have a BLAKE2s function in hardware that would be the only